Query type in GraphQL with Spring Boot

 As I said in the previous post, to work with GraphQL, we need to define schema .graphqls files.
 By default, Spring Boot will scan all directories in the project’s classpath src/main/resources to read these schema files.

-As an example, I created a new schema.graphqls file with the following simple initial content:
+As an example, I created a new schema.graphqls file to query all students in the database as follows::

-As you can see, the hello() method has been annotated with the @QueryMapping annotation so that Spring can scan and map this method name with the field of type Query.
+As you can see, the students() method has been annotated with the @QueryMapping annotation so that Spring can scan and map this method name with the field of type Query.
 Very simple, right?

 Behind the sense, the @QueryMapping annotation is implemented using a generic annotation @SchemaMapping: